TANG617/Pioneer/README.md

 UART| ✅
 SPI Screen| ✅
 IIC PCA9685|✅
-IIC MPU6050|✅
+IIC MPU6050|⭕️
 CAN|✅
 SDIO SD card | ⭕️
 SPI Flash | ⭕️

-✅Done,  ⭕️In progress
+✅Done,  ⭕️Not In this Branch

 This branch contains usage of the following application:

 Apps| Status |
 --|--------|
-FreeRTOS| ✅
+FreeRTOS| ⭕️
-LVGL | ✅
+LVGL | ⭕️
 Pioneer Car | ✅
-SPI PS2 Controller | ✅
+SPI PS2 Controller | ⭕️
 UART DualSense Controller| ✅
 FAT_FS| ⭕️

-✅Done,  ⭕️In progress
+✅Done,  ⭕️Not In this Branch